Samtapes/Miniinstagram-mobile/README.md

 # Miniinstagram-mobile

-This an project for learn React Native
+This in an project for learn React Native